alphagov/inside-government-admin-guide/creating-documents/add-contacts.md

 ![Add contact dialogue 3](http://media.tumblr.com/d52b80731ac58337d5d7c46ecf871f56/tumblr_inline_mo0kkoVjzO1qz4rgp.png)

-Click on the contact you want to insert, and your markdown command will be automatically completed using the relevant contact reference number.
+Click on the contact you want to insert, and your Markdown command will be automatically completed using the relevant contact reference number.

 It’s a good idea to click the preview toggle to double-check it’s the contact you wanted.